Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Introduction

 The homogenized cable model, containing the \DISC, ROHM, and ROHF models, can be implemented in any FE tool that allows for user-defined formulations and constitutive laws.
 In this work, all the models are implemented in open-source and free-to-use software.
 The FE models are implemented in GetDP~\cite{getdp} within FiQuS (Finite Element Quench Simulator)~\cite{vitrano2023open}.
 FiQuS is developed at CERN as part of the STEAM framework~\cite{Bortot2017}.
 Geometries and meshes are performed by Gmsh~\cite{gmsh}.
+The input files for the simulations are provided online\footnote{\url{https://gitlab.cern.ch/steam/analyses/discc-model}}.
+Results were obtained with CERNGetDP version 2025.12.1 and FiQuS version 2025.12.0.